 Instead of a traditional display with hours and minutes, the Albert Clock forces kids to perform simple mathematical calculations (with multiple levels of difficulty) to deduce the time of day.
 This makes for built-in brain training from the moment he or she wakes up until the moment they drift off to sleep.
 Back-to-school torture device or intelligence booster?
 Wait for that first round of test scores to make the call.

 28. JJ Cole Snack Bags

 Every day you pack your kids crackers and apple slices in one of these machine-washable, water-resistant snack bags from JJ Cole means one less plastic sandwich baggie ends up in a landfill.
-Also, they’re decorated like robots, cats, rockets, or butterflies, so everybody wins.
+Also, the back-to-shool lunch supplies are decorated like robots, cats, rockets, or butterflies, so everybody wins.